ucdavis-sta141b-2021-winter/sta141b-lectures/project/README.md

 In this final project, you are going to write a shiny application to demonstrate the techniques that you learn in this course.
 You will need to obtain some data from the web.

-If you are doing web scrapping, stick with static web scrapping.
-Dynamic web scrapping is not suitable for Shiny application.

 Here is a list of public APIs for your reference: https://github.com/public-apis/public-apis You are not limited to the APIs listed there, however, you are advised to focus on APIs with no authentication or using API keys.